 Each college may elect to have due dates sooner, but not later, then those listed above.
-All faculty must have an annual review signed by the appropriate administrators at all levels by the due date listed above.
-Failure by a faculty member to submit all documentation required for annual reviews according to the University review timeline above shall be deemed as not meeting performance standards.
+All faculty and faculty ranked administrators must have an annual review approved by the appropriate administrators at all levels by the due date listed above.
+Failure by a faculty member or faculty ranked administrator to submit all documentation required for annual reviews according to the University review timeline above shall be deemed as not meeting performance standards.

-ARD/FPA/Non-Renewal Dates for Faculty with Professorial Rank
+ARD/FPA/Non-Renewal Dates for Faculty and Faculty Ranked Administrators with Professorial Rank